 By receiving a Virginia license, you will have reciprocity for licensure in many other states; however, you also need to apply for licensure in the state where you plan to teach.
 Information about teacher licensure in other states is available in the Teacher Education handbook and online.
 Please be aware that required teacher tests vary from state to state.
 It is possible that you will need to take additional tests to qualify for licensure in the state to which you are applying.
 Most states, including Virginia, require a fee for licensure which is the responsibility of the student.
 Addresses for all the states are listed in the Teacher Education or Student Teaching Handbook.

-*Note that if you plan to apply for licensure in another state, your Praxis Core & Praxis II scores may need to be submitted directly to the state department of education as some states do not accept photocopies of the scores.
-You need to know this information when you register to take the Praxis II: Specialty Area Test.
+*Note that if you plan to apply for licensure in another state, your Praxis Core & Praxis Subject Assessment scores may need to be submitted directly to the state department of education as some states do not accept photocopies of the scores.
+You need to know this information when you register to take the Praxis Subject Assessment Test.
 A fee is charged if you send your scores after you have already taken the test.